PDF, EPUB, and DOCX: Which Format for What

 Common Export Mistakes

 - Skipping the copyright page - A missing copyright page signals amateur publishing.
-Keep it; readers expect it.
+Readers and reviewers notice.
+Inkfluence AI generates one automatically; keep it.

-- Inconsistent chapter numbering - Starting with "Chapter 1" then switching to unnumbered chapters is confusing.
-Pick one approach and stick with it.
+- Inconsistent chapter numbering - Starting with "Chapter 1" then switching to unnumbered chapters halfway through is confusing.
+Pick one approach (numeric, Roman, or no numbering) and apply it to every chapter.

-- Forgetting to check images - Images that look fine in the editor may be too large (slow download) or too small (pixelated) in the export.
-Check in preview.
+- Forgetting to check images - Images that look fine in the editor may be too large (slow download on Kindle) or too small (pixelated in PDF/print).
+Check in the export preview.
+For print, 300 DPI is the minimum.

 - Publishing with free plan branding for commercial sales - If you are selling the ebook, upgrade to remove the Inkfluence AI watermark and branding page.
-Branding on a paid product looks unprofessional.
+A "Created with..." watermark on a $9.99 product looks unprofessional and may lead to refund requests.

 - Uploading to KDP without checking guidelines - KDP has specific content and quality guidelines.
-Review them before uploading to avoid rejection.
+Books with spam-quality text, misleading metadata, or trademarked terms in the title get rejected.
+Review the guidelines before uploading.

 - Not optimizing the book description - Your Amazon book description is your sales page.
-Write it carefully with keywords, benefits, and a clear call to action.
+A generic one-paragraph summary does not sell.
+Write 150-300 words with keywords, reader benefits, specific takeaways, and a clear "start reading today" call to action.
+Use HTML formatting (bold, line breaks) for readability.